MOHAMMADALSIFAN/vttp-notes/Angular.md

 }

 /**
-Note that there is some issue
+Note that there is some issue if you track by index, and try to remove the element by index.
+If you do that, try resetting the form by using this.form.setControl('arrayRef',
 */
 removeRow(idx: number) {
 	this.array.removeAt(idx);